AnnaBien/Library-e-resources/Readme.md

 ## Running on localhost

 If you do not feel fancy enough to use Google Cloud, run this code on your localhost.
-Only make sure you have the Chrome browser already installed or preferably  run [selenium/standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome) container beforehand.
+Only make sure you have the Chrome browser already installed or preferably  run [selenium/standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome) container on port 4444.

 Firstly prepare your environment:
 ```bash